hhaji/Master-of-Data-Science-at-SBU/README.md

 6. Special Topics in Data Science (Exploratory Data Analysis & Visualization)
 7. Deep Learning
 8. Data Mining
-9. Analysis and Modeling High Dimensional Data
+9. Analysis and Modeling High Dimensional Data <br>
 To learn about more courses in data science, take a look at [the general list of graduate courses of data science](http://ds.sbu.ac.ir/wp-content/uploads/2018/06/DataScience.pdf) (in Persian).